What is a discovery call in sales?

 TIP: Don’t neglect your webcam during discovery — especially when you’re unearthing pain.

-Using your webcam allows you to read your buyer’s reactions in real-time and respond with the appropriate follow up.
+Using your webcam allows you to read your buyer’s reactions in real-time (keep your call software open and active on the screen to notice: did they nod approvingly? scrunch their face?) and respond with the appropriate follow up.

 There’s data behind this — Closed deals involve using webcams 41% more often than lost deals: